-The security of the WebSphere Process Server environment and your applications is very important.
+The security of the WebSphere[®] Process Server environment and your applications is very important.

-Note: The information presented here is available in Adobe[®] PDF format at the following link: WebSphere[®] Process Server documentation (in PDF format).
+- 1. The information presented here is available in Adobe[®] PDF format at the following link: WebSphere Process Server documentation (in PDF format). - 2.
+Business Process Management information roadmaps on IBM[®] developerWorks[®] organize information about WebSphere Process Server and the other products in the portfolio.